 Chrysler seized the opportunity and pitched the idea to the U.S. Marines.
 But the organization wasn’t impressed with the snowmobile's performance.

 Chrysler was experienced at creating tracked vehicles, having built the Pershing and Sherman tanks during the Second World War.
 Unfortunately, this didn’t exactly translate into being able to build a good snowmobile.

 Chrysler Sno-Runner specs

-According to Motor Trend, the Sno-Runner is a single-passenger snow bike that’s powered by a two-cycle Marine engine from Chrysler.
+Motor Trend, the Sno-Runner is a single-passenger snow bike that’s powered by a two-cycle Marine engine from Chrysler.
 This single-cylinder engine has a capacity of 134 cc.
 When riding in snow, it can reach speeds of up to 25 mph.